Valuative invariants for large classes of matroids: Large classes of matroids

-One major open problem in matroid theory consists of finding the right asymptotics for the number of labelled or unlabelled matroids on $n$ elements.
+We include this short subsection to justify the use of the word ``large'' in the title of the present article, and to pose Conjecture~\ref{conj:split-predominates}.
+A major open problem in matroid theory consists of finding the right asymptotics for the number of labelled or unlabelled matroids on $n$ elements.
 More precisely, it is desirable to obtain asymptotic estimations for the quantities

-The class of \emph{paving matroids} consists of all matroids $\M$ whose dependent sets have size at least $\rk(\M)$.
 More than half a century ago, Crapo and Rota postulated in \cite{crapo-rota} that ``paving matroids may predominate in any asymptotic enumeration of matroids''.
-Forty years later, after realizing that one could reduce the problem to the enumeration of \emph{sparse paving matroids}, i.e., paving matroids whose dual matroid are also paving, Mayhew et al.\ \cite{mayhew} posed the following conjecture.
+More recently, Mayhew, Newman, Welsh, and Whittle \cite{mayhew} formalized this and posed the following conjecture.

 \begin{conj}[\cite{mayhew}] Let $\operatorname{sp}(n)$ denote the number of sparse paving matroids on $[n]$ and $\operatorname{sp}'(n)$ the number of sparse paving matroids on $[n]$ up to isomorphism.
 Then